Alfresco/docs-alfresco/transform-service/1.2/install/index.md

 The Transform Service zip can be applied when installing Alfresco Content Services using the distribution zip.

-The Transform Service is also deployed as part of the Alfresco Content Services containerized deployment using Docker images that are packaged in Helm charts.
+The Transform Service is also deployed as part of the Content Services containerized deployment using Docker images that are packaged in Helm charts.
 These charts are a deployment template that can be used as the basis for your specific deployment needs.

-> **Note:** Deployment of Transform Service with Alfresco Content Services on AWS, such as Amazon EKS (Elastic Kubernetes Service), is recommended only for customers with a good knowledge of Alfresco Content Services, and strong competencies in AWS and containerized deployment.
+> **Note:** Deployment of Transform Service with Content Services on AWS, such as Amazon EKS (Elastic Kubernetes Service), is recommended only for customers with a good knowledge of Content Services, and strong competencies in AWS and containerized deployment.

-The following diagram shows how Alfresco Content Services and the components of the Transform Service interact when deployed using Docker Compose.
+The following diagram shows how Content Services and the components of the Transform Service interact when deployed using Docker Compose.

 ![Docker Compose Deployment Overview]({% link transform-service/images/docker-compose-components.png %})

-The following diagram shows how Alfresco Content Services and the components of the Transform Service interact when deployed using Helm charts.
+The following diagram shows how Content Services and the components of the Transform Service interact when deployed using Helm charts.

 ![ACS Helm Deployment Overview]({% link transform-service/images/helm-components.png %})